Types & Configuration

 sortOrdercontrols where it appears in pick lists, andisActiveretires it without breaking history. - Required vs. optional.
 Material, SKU, customer, and order-channel classifications are mandatory on their parent records; customer segment is optional.

 - In-use protection.
 You can't remove a type while records still point at it.
 Reassign or deactivate first.
-Order channels additionally support being deactivated and later reactivated.
+Order channels and acquisition sources additionally support being deactivated and later reactivated.

 See also